GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -l, --label=[]: Add custom labels to deployed objects.
 Set multiple times for multiple labels
       --loud=false: Show the build logs and output
-  -m, --module=[]: Filter Skaffold configs to only the provided named modules -n, --namespace='': Run deployments in the specified namespace
+  -m, --module=[]: Filter Skaffold configs to only the provided named modules
-      --offline=false: Do not connect to Kubernetes API server for manifest creation and validation.
+      --mute-logs=[]: mute logs for specified stages in pipeline (build, deploy, status-check, none, all) -n, --namespace='': Run deployments in the specified namespace --offline=false: Do not connect to Kubernetes API server for manifest creation and validation.
 This is helpful when no Kubernetes cluster is available (e.g. GitOps model).
 No metadata.namespace attribute is injected in this case - the manifest content does not get changed.
   -o, --output='': File to write rendered manifests to